thekondrashov/stuff/README.md

 * [GitHub color codes for programming languages](https://github.com/doda/github-language-colors) - A mapping of which colors github uses to represent different programming languages in their "Languages" tab on each repository.
 * [What colour is it?](http://whatcolourisit.scn9a.org/) - the time....... now in colour.
 * [DinPattern - Free seamless patterns](http://www.dinpattern.com/) - DinPattern is a free seamless background pattern resource for designers, developers and artists.
+* [Snazzy Maps - Free Styles for Google Maps](https://snazzymaps.com) - Snazzy Maps is a repository of different color schemes for Google Maps aimed towards web designers and developers.

 # CMS